How to Become a Pilot

 There are two different routes to becoming a commercial pilot; an Integrated course and the Modular route.
 Airlines now recruit pilots from both types of schools as long as the schools involved are recognised by them as delivering a well-trained pilot.
 The qualification you need to become an airline pilot is commonly known as a frozen Airline Transport Pilot’s Licence (fATPL)].
 A fATPL is simply a CPL/IR license issued to a pilot who has completed all the necessary qualifications for a full ATPL, but does not yet have 1500 flying hours in his/her logbook.
 These hours would normally be completed in your first job as a commercial pilot or as a flight instructor.

-The Modular route costs about half of the price of an Integrated course.
-The drop-out rate is much lower as you can progress at your own pace and it offers more flexibility and flight experience than the Integrated route.
-The ability to choose your own timing for each major element of the course helps the financial outlay.
+The Modular route costs much less than an Integrated course and delivers exacly the same qualifications.
+The drop-out rate is much lower as you can progress at your own pace and it offers much more flexibility than the Integrated route.
+The ability to choose your own timing and school for each of the 5 major elements of the course also considerably helps the financial outlay.
 The Modular route to a frozen ATPL is summarised as follows:

-- Private Pilot's Licence (PPL) - usually about 50 to 60 flying hours – 3 months minimum.
+• Private Pilot's Licence (PPL) - usually about 50 to 60 flying hours on a single engine piston aircaft (SEP) – 3 months minimum.

-- Commercial pilot (ATPL) ground school studies and 13 CAA set exams.
+• Commercial pilot (ATPL) ground school studies and passing 13 CAA or EASA set exams.

-- Flight hours building (minimum 150 hours with 100 hours pilot in command)
+• Flight hours building if needed (minimum 150 hours with 100 hours pilot in command)

-- MCC/JOC/APS Course in flight sim of commercial jet transport type of aircraft. - 2 weeks in full flight sim of modern commercial jet (e.g. B737, A320, Emb 190).
-Costs extra after CPL/IR licence completed.
+• MCC/APS Course in flight simulator of commercial jet transport type of aircraft. - 2 weeks in full flight sim of modern commercial jet (e.g. B737, A320, Turboprop).

 Costs Involved

-After completing a PPL locally at any EASA approved Flying Club where costs of lessons vary according to location, you could come to Scotland to us for 6 months of intense classroom study for the 13 ground school ATPL Theory exams.
+After completing a PPL locally at any EASA approved Flying Club where costs of lessons vary according to location, you could come to Scotland to us for 8 months of intense classroom study (6 months of which is full time at Rosyth near Edinburgh Airport) for the 13 ground school ATPL Theory exams.
 You have to pass these before starting any commercial pilot flight training.
-The cost of our Residential ground school course is typical and is currently £6495 plus local accommodation costs if required (about £400 per month).
-The DL option costs £3200 (incl VAT for UK residents) or £2700 for those abroad (no VAT).
+The cost of our Residential ground school course is typical and is currently £8150 plus local accommodation costs if required (about £400-£500 per month for 6 months).
+The DL option costs £2995 (incl VAT for UK residents) or from Euros 2700 for those abroad (no VAT).
 A DL course can now be completed almost entirely on line.
-After this course with us and passing all your CAA exams, you can go to any flight training school of your choice (Integrated or Modular) and we have established links to reputable flight schools in the UK and abroad to suit your needs.
+After this course with us and passing all your CAA or EASA exams, you can go to any flight training school of your choice (Integrated or Modular) and we have established links to reputable flight schools in the UK and abroad to suit your needs.

 Regarding the ground school studies, there are numerous options including our own DL course (self-study on your own), but, for those new to aviation, we would always recommend the full-time Residential course where the student is taught by fully qualified and experienced pilots and instructors.
-Our staff here are all highly experienced and have delivered a highly effective programme for several years with very good results for the students.
-There is good and low cost accommodation available on site or nearby.
+Our teaching staff here are all very experienced aviation professionals and have delivered a well proven and highly effective programme for several years.
+Path2pilot delivers outstsanding results for the students who almost always secure good airline jobs.
+There is good and low cost accommodation available on site or nearby for the 6 months full time in class needed for the Residential option.

-Financial assistance is also available for flight instruction to cover the above costs from commercial lending brokers such as Pegasus Finance.
+Financial assistance is also available to cover the above costs from commercial lending brokers such as Pegasus Finance.
 Guarantees are usually required on the assets of a third party.
 See link: https://www.pegasuspersonalfinance.co.uk/path2pilot/?introducer_contact_id=7392

 If we can be of further assistance, do not hesitate to get in touch.
 Whichever route you choose or can afford, good luck with your flying – it’s a great career.